 Since then, I have had two feral (wild) quaker parrots (Myiopsitta monachus) and emigrated with them twice.

-For a while, I had a spunky half-tame cockatiel (Nymphicus hollandicus) who I liked very much, but turned out to be much happier in a large aviary with lots of other cockatiels than in my home.
+For a while, I also had a spunky half-tame cockatiel (Nymphicus hollandicus) who I liked very much, but turned out to be much happier in a large aviary with lots of other cockatiels than in my home.
+After my last quaker passed away, this cockatiel clearly felt lonely and I had to make a quick decision, to either let the bird become bonded to me and delight me with his silky early-morning chatter or to do what I thought would make the bird happier.

 Birds have similar reserves about being touched in certain places as humans, by the way.

-In recent years, I have rehabbed a few pigeons (Columba livia).
+In recent years, I have rehabbed a few pigeons (Columba livia); see below.
 Pigeons are highly intelligent and gentle creatures that I had essentially ignored for decades, embarrassingly.

-my stalker anonymous people around me got into my flat at some point and hurt her, to spite me.
-She was not hurt too badly (and it was perfectly okay with Portsmouth Police anyway, as usual) so there was nothing I could do about it other than continue to let her heal.
+(Unfortunately, one or more anonymous people around me got into my flat at some point by shimmying the locks and got to her (to spite and threaten me).
+She was not hurt too badly so there was nothing I could do about it other than continue to let her heal.)

 I clean and disinfect with F10, a high-end veterinary product.